Pragmatic Solutions to Achieve Pay Equity

 “I was so WOWed by your seminar at HBS this weekend.
 Hands down the most useful/interactive one of the day – and your competition was very impressive.“

-Katie has spoken at 100s of venues including
+Katie has spoken at 100s of venues.

 1) Colleges and Universities including Harvard, University of North Carolina, and University of California Los Angeles,

 2) Professional Associations including CFA Society of LA, Society of Women Engineers, Women Investing for Sustainable Economy, and American Academy of Neurology, and

 3) Employers including NASDAQ, Cisco, Hallmark Cards and Lockton Companies.

 Working while being a woman is tough.
 The gender pay gap, sexual harassment, sexist dress codes, not being heard, and lack of advancement opportunity are just a few of the challenges we women face on a regular basis.
 Often we wait until the last straw at one employer before searching for the next job.
 But what if we left when we still love our job and still are improving our skills?
 The empowerment of not being loyal to the company but loyal to your family and yourself breaks the chains and jumps you to the next level in your career.
 Become motivated and empowered for more with this keynote.